 A part of the Sub-Funds of the Company may be feeder UCITS of funds qualifying as master UCITS (the "Master Fund"), as defined in the Investment Fund Law (these Sub-Funds will be referred to hereunder as "Feeder Sub-Fund(s)").
-In compliance with the relevant provisions of the Investment Fund Law, a Feeder Sub-Fund will at all times invest at least 85% of its assets in shares of a Master Fund.
+In compliance with the relevant provisions of the Investment Fund Law, a Feeder Sub-Fund will at all times invest at least 85% of its assets in shares of a Master

+Fund.
 Any Feeder Sub-Fund may hold up to 15% of its assets in ancillary liquid assets, including cash, cash equivalents and short term bank deposits in accordance with the provisions of Article 41 (2) of the Investment Fund Law.

 To be eligible, any Master Fund must at all times (i) have at least one feeder UCITS among its shareholders, (ii) not itself become a feeder UCITS, and (iii) not hold shares or units of a feeder UCITS in accordance with Directive 2009/65/EC.
 The Sub-Fund's specifics in Part B of the Prospectus will contain information on the investment objective and policy of the relevant Master Fund of the Feeder Sub-Funds of the Company.

 The Valuation Date for the shares of the Feeder Sub-Funds will correspond to the dealing days for shares of the relevant Master Fund.
 Similarly, the respective dealing cut-off times for the Feeder Sub-Funds and the relevant Master Fund are set so that valid subscription or redemption orders for shares of the Feeder Sub-Fund are placed before the cut-off time can then be reflected in the Feeder Sub-Fund's investment into the Master Fund.
-Accordingly, valuation points for the Feeder Sub-Fund's investments into their respective Master Fund will be valued at the latest available Net Asset Value per share, as published by the Master Fund.
-Lastly, the financial year of both the Feeder Sub-Funds and the relevant Master Sub-Funds and the relevant Master Sub-Funds and the relevant Master Sub-Funds and the relevant fund.
-Lastly fund starts on 1 January and ends on 31 December of each year.
+Accordingly, valuation points for the Feeder Sub-Funds and the relevant Master Fund must also be coordinated, as each Feeder Sub-Fund's investments into their respective Master Fund will be valued at the latest available Net Asset Value per share, as published by the Master Fund.
+Lastly, the financial year of both the Feeder Sub-Funds and the relevant Master Sub-Fund starts on 1 January and ends on 31 December of each year.